Six Not-So-Complicated Ways to Get to Know Your Audience

 Summon your inner cruise-ship coordinator and get people in your target market talking and socializing.
 And then, kick back and listen.
 By bringing like-minded people together, you stimulate authentic and natural peer-to-peer conversations.
 Organize a Meetup in your local community, start a LinkedIn group, or host an industry event.
 You can guide and ignite conversations but let your guests vent, swap stories, and swap knowledge while you take it all in.

-At Widen, we have regular user group sessions to bring customers together.
+At Acquia, we have regular user group sessions to bring customers together.
 This is not only helpful for our system admins but our marketing and product teams also get to learn more about what’s on our customers’ minds.

-5. A/B Test
+5. A/B test

 Test assumptions you have about your audience with a split test.
 Also known as an A/B test, it’s a systematic way of comparing two variants to determine which version performs best.

 Let's say you want to understand if your audience responds better to an image of your product or a lifestyle shot that captures how your product makes someone feel.
-Run a Facebook ad with two different image variations or even serve two versions of your website to visitors and track the results.
+Run a Facebook ad with two different images or even serve two versions of your website to visitors and track the results.
 Be sure to manipulate just one variable at a time.
 If you change the image, plus another variable like the copy, you won't know which factor drove the response to the ad.

 6. Seize the opportunity